breakdance/breakdance/test/expected/mozilla-memory-management.md

 // 2 objects are created.
 One is referenced by the other as one of its properties.
 // The other is referenced by virtue of being assigned to the 'o' variable.
-// Obviously, none can be garbage-collected var o2 = o; // the 'o2' variable is the second thing that
+// Obviously, none can be garbage-collected const o2 = o; // the 'o2' variable is the second thing that
             // has a reference to the object o = 1;      // now, the object that was originally in 'o' has a unique reference
             // embodied by the 'o2' variable
-var oa = o2.a; // reference to 'a' property of the object.
+const oa = o2.a; // reference to 'a' property of the object.
                // This object has now 2 references: one as a property,
                // the other as the 'oa' variable o2 = "yo"; // The object that was originally in 'o' has now zero